czhangy/UCLA-Core/Upper-Divs/CS-131/Final/submission.md

 The semicolons following "break" and "continue" can be removed, as both of these tokens are unique and don't need the semicolon to denote the end of their respective rules.
 All other semicolons must be preserved, otherwise structures like "return ; EXPR ;" may become ambiguous, as there would be no token describing where a rule ends.

-Keywords such as "return", "break", "continue", "while", "else", and "switch" are required to remain in their repsective rules in order to identify the type of statement being represented, as they all become ambiguous without them.
+Keywords such as "return", "break", "continue", "while", "else", and "switch" are required to remain in their respective rules in order to identify the type of statement being represented, as they all become ambiguous without them.

 The keyword "do" must remain in the rule since "STMT while ( EXPR )" is ambiguous otherwise.